Town Hall hosts the administrative, human resources, and financial functions of the Town government.

 - Complete the form linked below, and

-- Return it to Town Hall along with a $100 deposit and a copy of a valid, government issued identification.
+- Return it to Town Hall along with $150 for water and$150 for sewer, and a copy of a valid, government issued identification.

 If you have questions regarding your account, please contact the Town’s Finance Office at (410) 482-6222.